Remington Model 95: Performance

 According to Cartridges of the World, the .41 Rimfire consisted of a 130-grain (8.4 g) lead bullet propelled by 13 grains (0.8 g) of black powder in its original load.
 The round produced a muzzle velocity of 425 ft/s and a muzzle energy of 52 ft.lbf.
 However, more recently firearms writer Holt Bodinson has disputed these findings.
-He states that his testing showed the 130-grain bullet traveled at 685 ft/s so producing 111 ft.lbf of energy - a significant difference in ballistic energy from the earlier tests.
+He states that his testing showed the 130-grain bullet traveled at 621 ft/s so producing 111 ft.lbf of energy - a significant difference in ballistic energy from the earlier tests.
 The difference in findings can potentially be attributed to variances in the specific ammunition fired or measuring equipment used.

 In popular culture

 Remington derringers often played critical roles in the exploits of James T. West, a fictional Secret Service agent, in the American television series The Wild Wild West (1965 - 1969).
 West carried up to three derringers: one as a concealed carry backup gun to his holstered and openly carried full-sized revolver.
 This derringer was carried either in a vest pocket or an inside pocket of his jacket.
 Another derringer was carried as a sleeve gun under his right shirt sleeve, and the third was broken into two parts with the barrel-chamber assembly hidden in the hollowed-out heel of one boot and the frame hidden in the heel of the other.

 In "Judgment in Heaven" (S01E15; 1965 Dec.
 22) of The Big Valley, Jarrod Barkley gives Heath a nickel-plated pearl-gripped Double Derringer as a Christmas present.

 Paladin, of Have Gun, Will Travel (1957 - 1963), kept a Remington Double Derringer behind his gunbelt's buckle.

 J.B.
-Books, portrayed by John Wayne, uses a Double Derringer hidden in his wallet to shoot a robber who tries to stick him up at the beginning of the 1976 film The Shootist.
+Books, portrayed by John Wayne, uses a Double Derringer hidden in his vest pocket to shoot a robber who tries to stick him up at the beginning of the 1976 film The Shootist.

 Colonel Douglas Mortimer, played by Lee Van Cleef in For A Few Dollars More (1965), shot and killed Juan Wild aka "The Hunchback" (played by Klaus Kinski) with a Remington Model 1866 during a one-on-one standoff.

 In The Simpsons episode "Simpsons Tall Tales", the characters Bart and Nelson are portrayed as Tom Sawyer and Huckleberry Finn.
 The two start a barroom brawl on a Mississippi river gambling boat, in which the bar patrons fire comically weak Derringer pistols.
-The bullets all bounce off glass bottles, glass beer mugs, glass windows and their intended victims and they escape unharmed.
+The bullets all bounce off glass bottles, glass beer mugs and windows.

 In the Team Fortress 2 promotional short "Expiration Date", the character Ms. Pauling is seen holding a Remington Model 95-styled Derringer.
 It is also of note that the pistol seen during the animated short was originally developed to be used by the Spy class.

 The Changeling, a character in the game Pathologic, uses a Remington Double Derringer as her signature weapon.